 27 Keto Instant Pot Recipes for Effortless Cooking

-I agree, you need to plan your meals and it is helpful to batch cook on weekends.
-This is what I do most of the time and I shared my lunch prepping ideas here.
+I agree you need to plan your meals, and it is helpful to batch cook on weekends.
+I do this most of the time, and I shared my lunch prepping ideas here.

 We don’t always have the time.
-So, I was not surprised when I saw how many keto instant pot recipe books have been published in recent times.
+So, I was not surprised when I saw how many keto instant pot recipe books had been published in recent times.

 Want to know more?

-Then check out this post, where I discuss a few of these keto pressure cooker cookbooks and also what to look out for when you buy kindle recipe books.
+Then check out this post, where I discuss a few of these low carb instant pot cookbooks and what to look for when you buy kindle recipe books.

-Now, I know I tend to talk a lot - if you just want to check out the pressure cooker meals on this page scroll down or click here to go straight to the soups and broths or here to go to the lunch and dinner recipe.
+Now, I know I tend to talk a lot - if you want to check out the pressure cooker meals on this page, scroll down or click here to go straight to the soups and broths or here to go to the lunch and dinner recipe.

 The first is -